0x1000000/ngSetState/NEW_README.md

     ...
 }
 ```
-Now the library waits 3 second after a last name change and then executes the transition:
+Now the library waits 3 second after a last name change and only then executes the transition:
 ```
 Transition:
 {} =>